fwenjd-anon/fair-data-processing-pipeline-exp/README.md

 # Experiments&Analysis: Multi-step pipelines for fair classifications

-This repository contains the codes needed to reproduce the experiments of our submitted SIGMOD 2024 paper
+This repository contains the codes needed to reproduce the experiments of our submitted VLDB 2024 Paper

 ## General Information